yaekobB/multimodal-image-captioning/README.md

 # 🖼️ Multimodal Image Captioning with BLIP

 Fine-tuned **BLIP (Bootstrapping Language-Image Pre-training)** for the **Flickr8k dataset** to generate captions for unseen images.
-This project explores **vision–language models** and demonstrates a complete pipeline from **data preprocessing → training → evaluation → demo**.
+This project explores **vision–language models** and demonstrates a complete pipeline from **data preprocessing → training → evaluation → interactive demo**.

 ---